0ctobyte/procyon/README.md

 #### Data Cache Hit Check & Write

-Cache-line tags and validity are checked here and if a cache hit is indicated then the load data will be marked valid and retiring store data will be written into the cache.
+Cache-line tags and validity are checked here and if a cache hit is indicated, the load data will be marked valid and retiring store data will be written into the cache.

+#### Victim Queue Lookup

+The Victim Queue will be queried for load operations only.
+Valid data can be bypassed from the Victim Queue with a `hit` signal indicating the lookup was successful.

 #### Execute

 The execute stage is straightforward.
 The actual bytes needed by the load instruction is extracted from the cache-line and prepared to be driven on the CDB alongside the Reorder Buffer entry number.
-If a victim data is provided by the Data Cache it will be sent to the Victim Buffer in this cycle.
+If a cache fill operation occurred and there is a victimized cache-line, that cache-line will be allocated in the Victim Queue in this cycle.
+The victimized cache-line will eventually be written out to memory but is available for lookups by load operations while waiting in the Victim Queue.

 #### Complete